econ-ark/PARK/Hetero-And-Macro/central-banks-hark-and-ssj.md

     3. Specify your claims:
         - Concrete assertion about results
         - "Model requires CRRA > 8 to match portfolio share"

 ## Why These Elements?

 * 2 and 3 allow **AUTOMATIC** robustness testing
-* For each approx
+* For each approx:
     + does claim fail as gridpoints increase?
-* For each restriction
+* For each restriction:
-    +'parameter sweep' of values in allowed ranges
+    + 'parameter sweep' of values in allowed ranges

+## Underlying Motivation {.smaller}

-## Underlying Motivation: Tower of Babel problem
+### Tower of Babel problem

 1. Lack of transparency
     + What exactly **is** your model?
     + Lots of buried assumptions
         - Gridpoints, boundaries, distributions
 2. Lack of replicability
-    + Some notorious stories
-        - Only runs on Win 8.1 w Matlab 8.7.6.5 etc etc
+    + Some notorious stories (only runs on Win 8.1 w/ Matlab 8.7.6.5)

 ### Causes:

 * Everyone writes their own code